 - Build partnerships: Health plans can operate as an aggregation platform, helping connect both physicians and members to the resources they need through the most effective modality.
 Health plans can bring collaborations to the table that add value to the health system through partnerships, as opposed to creating duplicative programs.
 For example, partnerships such as Omada Health and Evernorth offer integrated technology and services to consumers.
 They also may consider partnerships with historically competitive stakeholders, such as provider and plan collaborations, or specialty pharmacies enabling—rather than competing—with health system in-house dispensing pharmacies.

-We believe that health plans can take the lead as ecosystem facilitator to deliver connected care, though they need to continue to invest in new capabilities to get there.
+We believe that health plans can take the lead as ecosystem facilitators to deliver connected care, though they need to continue to invest in new capabilities to get there.
 Scalable technology infrastructure must be in place to enable data connectivity, aggregation and insights.
 A modernized talent strategy with updated performance incentives and measurement are critical to shift behaviors of individual stakeholders and business units to drive connections.
 As each of these transformations begin to fall into place, health plans can assume their role as the ecosystem facilitator that we all need to help drive integrated, whole-person care.